Robert Oppenheimer

 Contributor: C. Peter Chen

-"I need physics more than friends", said Oppenheimer to a friend of his, epitomizing his tendency to place more importance in his studies than himself during this period of his life.
+ww2dbase"I need physics more than friends", said Oppenheimer to a friend, epitomizing his tendency to place more importance in his studies than himself during this period of his life.
 He was known to go long periods without social contact outside of his professional colleagues, and at times even long periods without food or rest.
-His psychological health also dipped at certain points in his life; once on a trip to Paris, while explaining his frustrations with experimental physicals to his friend Francis Ferguson, he attacked Ferguson by strangling him for no apparent motive.
+He regularly smoked several packs of cigarettes each day, which would lead to fatal health issues later in life.
+His psychological health also dipped at certain points in his life; once on a trip to Paris, France, while explaining his frustrations with experimental physicals to his friend Francis Ferguson, he attacked Ferguson by strangling him for no apparent motive.
 Like Ferguson, other friends of Oppenheimer's also expressed similar deep concerns for Oppenheimer's mental health.

 Famous Quote(s)